 Your clogged pores become swollen and painful, and voila!
 Acne.
 Specifically, ACNE VULGARIS.

 Carriers are neutral oils used to dilute an essential oil before it is applied to your skin.
-Some essential oils are too strong to use on their own, and can cause irritation if not mixed with a carrier first.
-The carrier maintains an essential oil’s therapeutic qualities, but creates a buffer so that it can be used safely.
+Some essential oils are too strong to use on their own and can irritate if not mixed with a carrier first.
+The carrier maintains an essential oil’s therapeutic qualities but creates a buffer so that it can be used safely.